tangkunyin/hexo-theme-jsimple/README.md

  Modify `theme` setting in `_config.yml` to `jsimple`.

- To ensure the normal use of the search, please add `"hexo-generator-json-content": "^2.2.0"` to your site package.json file manually
+ To use of the local search, please add `hexo-generator-search`

  3. Update